shonebinu/dotfiles/README.md

   stow "$i"
 done
 ```
+If you are facing any errors, you might already have config's for these in your `.config` folder.
+Then you have to delete those, and rerun the command again.

 I've custom `user-dirs.dirs` config since I want my folders such as `Downloads`, `Documents` all lowercase, like `downloads` etc.

 If you aren't doing a base install, you might already have `user-dirs.dirs` in your config.
 And you might have already used the existing folders defined inside it, so it's best not to meddle in it.